einstalek/variational-gan/README.md

 # Code for Variational GAN with critic

 This project was developed as a part of my Master's research.
-The main idea is to use critic network to improve GAN's ability to reconstruct original pictures
+The main idea is to use Сritic network to improve GAN's ability to reconstruct original pictures.
+Instead of simply using L1 loss to evaluate reconstructed objects, Critic approximates joint distribution on real objects pairs.

 ## Model architecture
 Final Model is composed of: